cnsuhao/engine1/docs/Methodology/PatientMethodology.md

 |	<b>Diastolic Arterial Pressure Baseline</b>	|	73.5 mmHg	|	60 mmHg	|	80 mmHg	|	73.5 mmHg	|	80 mmHg	|	60 mmHg	|	73.5 mmHg	|	73.5 mmHg	|	73.5 mmHg	|	73.5 mmHg	|
 |	<b>Respiration Rate Baseline</b>	|	18 bpm	|	14 bpm	|	15 bpm	|	16 bpm	|	16 bpm	|	18 bpm	|	16 bpm	|	16 bpm	|	18 bpm	|	18 bpm	|

-All of the patients that are included with the %BioGears deployment have been validated to ensure that they reach a homeostatic point that hits all of the defined criteria.
+All of the patients that are included with the code base have been validated to ensure that they reach a homeostatic point that hits all of the defined criteria.
 The following tables show the state of the patients after all stabilization phases (see @ref SystemMethodology for details) and compare the resulting patient values to those initially set/computed.
 Values that are explicitly set are expected to have very tight tolerances, while those that are initially calculated may drift due to the complex interaction of all patient parameters and system settings.
 The most sensitive of these parameters to external effects is tidal volume.

 Values that are colored green are within 10% of the original set or calculated/estimated (expected) value, yellow are within 30%, and red are greater than 30% error.
 Values that are not within 10% are not necessarily a failure.
 As previously described, many of these are estimated before the stabilization simulation begins, and are really determined and overwritten after all other factors reach homeostasis.
 Those values that are explicitly set by the user/patient file should have much tighter tolerances.

 <center>
 *Table 4.
-StandardMale patient values with expected and %BioGears Engine output.*
+StandardMale patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/StandardMalePatientValidationTable.md

 <center>
 *Table 5.
-StandardFemale patient values with expected and %BioGears Engine output.*
+StandardFemale patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/StandardFemalePatientValidationTable.md

 <center>
 *Table 6.
-DefaultMale patient values with expected and %BioGears Engine output.*
+DefaultMale patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/DefaultMalePatientValidationTable.md

 <center>
 *Table 7.
-DefaultFemale patient values with expected and %BioGears Engine output.*
+DefaultFemale patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/DefaultFemalePatientValidationTable.md

 <center>
 *Table 8.
-Overweight patient values with expected and %BioGears Engine output.*
+Overweight patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/OverweightPatientValidationTable.md

 <center>
 *Table 9.
-Underweight patient values with expected and %BioGears Engine output.*
+Underweight patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/UnderweightPatientValidationTable.md

 <center>
 *Table 10.
-Tachycardic patient values with expected and %BioGears Engine output.*
+Tachycardic patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/TachycardicPatientValidationTable.md

 <center>
 *Table 11.
-Bradycardic patient values with expected and %BioGears Engine output.*
+Bradycardic patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/BradycardicPatientValidationTable.md

 <center>
 *Table 12.
-Cynthia patient values with expected and %BioGears Engine output.*
+Cynthia patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/CynthiaPatientValidationTable.md

 <center>
 *Table 13.
-Gus patient values with expected and %BioGears Engine output.*
+Gus patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/GusPatientValidationTable.md

 <center>
 *Table 14.
-Joel patient values with expected and %BioGears Engine output.*
+Joel patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/JoelPatientValidationTable.md

 <center>
 *Table 15.
-Nathan patient values with expected and %BioGears Engine output.*
+Nathan patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/NathanPatientValidationTable.md

 <center>
 *Table 16.
-Hassan patient values with expected and %BioGears Engine output.*
+Hassan patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/HassanPatientValidationTable.md

 <center>
 *Table 17.
-Soldier patient values with expected and %BioGears Engine output.*
+Soldier patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/SoldierPatientValidationTable.md

 <center>
 *Table 18.
-Jeff patient values with expected and %BioGears Engine output.*
+Jeff patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/JeffPatientValidationTable.md

 <center>
 *Table 19.
-Carol patient values with expected and %BioGears Engine output.*
+Carol patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/CarolPatientValidationTable.md

 <center>
 *Table 20.
-Jane patient values with expected and %BioGears Engine output.*
+Jane patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/JanePatientValidationTable.md

 <center>
 *Table 21.
-ExtremeFemale patient values with expected and %BioGears Engine output.*
+ExtremeFemale patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/ExtremeFemalePatientValidationTable.md

 <center>
 *Table 22.
-ExtremeMale patient values with expected and %BioGears Engine output.*
+ExtremeMale patient values with expected and engine output.*
 </center><br>

 @insert ./test_results/tables/ExtremeMalePatientValidationTable.md